Dr. Laurie Edmondson

 Prospective students must work with the School of Education and Child Development to submit all required materials for graduate admission.
-Once that process is complete, students must interview with the Director of the School of Education and Child Development.
+Once that process is complete, students must interview with the Associate Dean of the School of Education and Child Development.
 The form below must be submitted electronically prior to the interview and students must bring a hard copy to the interview as well.

 In order to meet Highly Qualified Teacher status and be eligible for provisional certification while enrolled in the DATSE program, students must register for the special education Missouri Content Assessment.
 Your hiring school district may require a passing score on those assessments and additional assessments in order to meet the standard for Highly Qualified Teacher.

 In order for Drury University to recommend you for initial state certification you must pass the appropriate special education Missouri Content Assessments or have a passing Praxis II score (code 0543 or 5543) dated prior to September 1, 2014.
 All programmatic requirements, including an electronic portfolio, must be complete as well.